-(a) List the contents of your home directory recursively.
-You can use either "~" or "\$HOME" to refer to your home directory from the shell.
+1. List the contents of your home directory recursively.
+You can use either ~ or HOME to refer to your home directory from the shell.

 There will be a lot of output generated.
 You can pipe it to less, which will allow you to page through the output using the Space key and the Page Up and Page Down keys.
-Type q to exit less.
+Type $\mathbf{q}$ to exit less.